'Overheard Phone Call' Raises Questions About Classified Info, Privilege | Breitbart

 Following the call with President Trump, the member of my staff asked Ambassador Sondland what President Trump thought about Ukraine.
 Ambassador Sondland responded that President Trump cares more about the investigations of Biden, which Giuliani was pressing for.
 At the time I gave my deposition on October 22, I was not aware of this information.
 I am including it here for completeness.
 As the Committee knows, I reported this information through counsel to the State Department’s Legal Adviser, as well as to counsel for both the Majority and the Minority on the Committee.
 It is my understanding that the Committee is following up on this matter.

-That staffer, David Holmes, has now been called to testify in the impeachment inquiry next Friday.
+That staffer, David Holmes, has now been called to testify in the impeachment inquiry in a closed-door hearing.

 The information does not add anything substantive to what is already known from the transcript, other than Sondland’s third-hand opinion.
 Republicans have already criticized the information as hearsay.

-Note: This post has been corrected to reflect that Holmes will be testifying in a closed-door hearing, apparently Friday.